 TRENTON, Mich. – Pro Mark Meravy of Shorewood, Ill.,

-caught a three-day total of 13 walleyes weighing 51 pounds,
+caught a two-day total of 10 walleyes weighing 44 pounds, 5

-14 ounces to lead day three of the Wal-Mart FLW Walleye Tour
+ounces to lead day two of the Wal-Mart FLW Walleye Tour event

 the first regular-season event of the 2007 FLW Walleye Tour.

 The 2007 FLW Walleye Tour features a $2.71 million total purse,